 Most people living in rented accommodation are protected by the Protection from Eviction Act 1977.
 This means they cannot be made to leave their home without the proper legal process being followed.
-So in almost all cases a landlord must first give the correct notice to the tenant to leave (usually in writing and 2 months notice if the tenant has abided by the tenancy agreement).
+So in almost all cases a landlord must first give the correct notice to the tenant to leave (usually in writing and currently 6 months notice if the tenant has abided by the tenancy agreement).
 If the tenant decides not to leave at the end of this period the landlord must get a court order for possession.
 Note that as long as the correct procedure has been followed the court order will be granted to the landlord and the tenant may be liable for costs.
 If necessary, bailiffs authorised by a court warrant can use reasonable force to evict.

 To force someone out of their home by any means other than with a court order could be an illegal eviction.
 This is both a criminal offence and a breach of civil law.